arpastrana/compas_cem/README.rst

 Main features
 =============

-* **Mix tension and compression forces.** Explore a wider spectrum of structural typologies by combining internal tension and compression forces in the same structure.
+* **Mix tension and compression forces:** Explore a wider spectrum of structural typologies by combining internal tension and compression forces in the same structure.
 Design space frames, bridges, stadiums, tensegrities and staircases and go beyond the conventional catalog of compression-only shells and cable-nets!

-* **Solve constrained form-finding problems efficiently.** Generate forms in static equilibrium that simultaneously meet a priori design constraints such as best-fitting a global target shape, restraining bar forces and lengths, and controlling the reaction forces at the supports of a structure.
+* **Solve constrained form-finding problems efficiently:** Generate forms in static equilibrium that simultaneously meet a priori design constraints such as best-fitting a global target shape, restraining bar forces and lengths, and controlling the reaction forces at the supports of a structure.
 Do so efficiently using **automatic differentiation** and **gradient-based optimization**.

-* **Usable across 3D modeling software and operating systems.**  **COMPAS CEM** is written in Python.
+* **Usable across 3D modeling software and operating systems:**  is written in Python.
 It runs on Windows, MacOS and Linux (perhaps one day in the `metaverse`_) and it does not depend on any CAD software to work.
 However, it provides the necessary interfaces to be seamlessly used inside popular design environments like `Rhino`_, `Blender`_, and `Grasshopper`_.

 * **Move those sliders with the Grasshopper plugin** Are you a Grasshopper person?
 Worry not.
 COMPAS CEM also ships as a precooked Grasshopper plugin so that you can readily integrate COMPAS CEM's constrained form-finding engine into your next spaghetti pipeline 🍝.